NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Ararda.md

     desc: " (disease) Creatures native to the Black Desert are immune, as are creatures who are affected by blightburn sickness but recover from it.
 The target can't recover from the disease's drained or sickened condition except by magic.\n* * *\n\n**Saving Throw** DC 32 Fortitude check\n\n**Onset** 1d4 days\n\n**Stage 1** [[Conditions/Drained|Drained 1]] (1 day)\n\n**Stage 2** [[Conditions/Drained|Drained 1]] and [[Conditions/Sickened|Sickened 1]] (1 day)\n\n**Stage 3** [[Conditions/Drained|Drained 2]] and [[Conditions/Sickened|Sickened 2]] (1 week)\n\n**Stage 4** [[Conditions/Drained|Drained 3]] and [[Conditions/Sickened|Sickened 3]] (1 month)\n\n**Stage 5** increase [[Conditions/Drained|Drained]] condition by 1 (1 year)"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (arcane,concentrate,polymorph) The ararda can take on the form of a scorpion.
 The scorpion form always looks the same, but the ararda can choose to become either Tiny or Small in this form.
-This transformation doesn't change their Speed or the attack and damage bonuses of their Strikes, but might change the damage type their Strikes deal (typically to piercing).\n\n* * *\n"
+This transformation doesn't change their Speed or the attack and damage bonuses of their Strikes, but might change the damage type their Strikes deal (typically to piercing).\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Earth Glide"
     desc: "  The aranda can [[Actions/Burrow|Burrow]] through dirt and stone at its full burrow Speed, leaving no tunnels or signs of its passing."